pganalyze/pg_simulator/README.md

 This gem is a helper to load pganalyze-collector data into a temporary database, with the goal of running EXPLAIN on queries.

+See spec/lib/simulator_spec.rb for an example of how its used.

 Authors
 -------